JosephSerUSP/Stillnight-Win3.1/doc/gameDesign.md

 'elementChange' - Changes all elements of this battler to the target element.
 If the battler has no elements, it should now have one.
 Effects should be flexible.
 I should be able to cover novel effects without hardcoding them.
 For example, I should be able to write an effect that changes a battler's maxActions on the fly, even if a 'changeMaxActions' effect doesn't exist.
 'changeGold' - adds or removes gold from the party.

+ALL OBJECTS THAT HAVE TRAITS AND / OR EFFECTS DISPLAY THESE DYNAMICALLY ON THEIR DESCRIPTION.
+This means, for example, that a "Hermes Shoes" doesn't need to explicitly say in its data description string that it provides +1 actionSpeed.
+That'll be appended to the description instead.

 -Creatures: Trait Objects.
 They will generally not have any innate traits, as the Passives system is used for that.
 They also track things such as parameters and experience.